pitpit/git-subsync-worker/README.md

 Build the deb package
 ---------------------

-Actual version of git-core on iron VM (v1.7.9.3 on Ubuntu Linux 12.04 x64) doesn't support "subtree" command.
+Current version of git-core on iron VM (v1.7.9.3 on Ubuntu Linux 12.04 x64) doesn't support "subtree" command.
 So we need to build a deb package to add the original git-subtree script (https://github.com/apenwarr/git-subtree/tree/master)

     sudo dpkg-deb --build git-subtree